 Now more than ever, we live in a society that is becoming more obsessed with success as each day passes.
 Everyone is working so hard to be famous, make a lot of money, and be the best in their fields.
 However, it’s not uncommon to see people who are “fulfilled” but unhappy.

-So, what’s the truth here?
-Happiness fuels success instead.
+Instead, happiness fuels success.
 You can get the type of success you want when you focus on your physical and mental well-being first.
 Try to live more in the present, and you will notice how reduced your stress levels become.

 3. Happiness Has Only One Formula